 What is Ripple?

-Ripple was originally designed as a payment solution using blockchain technology which aimed to solve issues impacting digital payment systems.
-Ripple fulfils a global need for a Cryptocurrency that facilitates cross-border payments without the usual costs and delays associated with other currency transfers.
+Ripple (XRP) was originally designed as a payment solution using blockchain technology which aimed to solve issues impacting digital payment systems.
+Ripple fulfils a global need for a cryptocurrency that facilitates cross-border payments without the usual costs and delays associated with other currency transfers.

-Ripple transactions are a lot quicker than many other Cryptocurrency transactions – for buyers of the physical currency, a transaction can take seconds rather than hours or days.
+Ripple transactions are a lot quicker than many other cryptocurrency transactions – for buyers of the currency, a transaction can take seconds rather than hours or days.

 How to trade Ripple

-Many people are using Ripple to make international payments already, but it can still be cumbersome to trade Ripple on a regular basis using a wallet.
+Many people are using Ripple to make international payments already, but it can still be cumbersome to trade Ripple on a regular basis using an exchange.
 You can take advantage of the price volatility to trade on price movements of Ripple using CFDs.

-- Without owning: take advantage Ripple price volatility without the need for a wallet
+- No need for a wallet: take advantage of Ripple price volatility without the need for a wallet

 - Volatility: react more quickly to changes in price without owning Ripple